radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 Please bear in mind that these are a Work In Progress.

-Please send any questions / comments / criticisms to: melanie@radicallyopensecurity.com
+Please also send any questions / comments / criticisms to: melanie@radicallyopensecurity.com